Which off-white paint would you recommend for kitchen cupboards?

 Check forum for answers

-I get a regular flow of email enquiries from homeowners who are trying to get their head around what is involved with painting their kitchen.
+I receive a regular flow of email enquiries from homeowners who are trying to get their head around what is involved with painting their kitchen.
 Some are trying to prepare themselves mentally before asking a professional kitchen painter to give them a quote.
 Others are keen DIY making sure they have it clear in their mind what is involved before they get started.
 Some people just want to talk paint!

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.